Forced Adoption Practices

 The Government’s response to the recommendations of the Senate Inquiry report was announced in March 2013 following the National Apology.

-The Australian Government committed $11.5 million over four years to assist those affected by forced adoptions.
+The Australian Government committed $11.5 million over four years to 30 June 2017 to assist those affected by forced adoptions.

 - $5 million to improve access to specialist support services including counselling and record tracing for those affected by forced adoptions